ibmresilient/resilient-community-apps/oauth-utils/README.md

 token_url=https://accounts.google.com/o/oauth2/token
 ```
 #### Create the new project.
-* As the SMTP email user login to [Google cloud](https://console.cloud.google.com/) and create a Google cloud project.
+* As the SMTP email user, log in to [Google cloud](https://console.cloud.google.com/) and create a Google cloud project.
-* Give your project a name, optionally change the project ID and click the `Create` button.
+* Give your project a name, change the project ID if needed, and click the `Create` button.

     ![screenshot: oauth-utils-goog-create-project](./doc/screenshots/oauth-utils-goog-create-project.png)